jar398/listtools/doc/guide.md

 source C under the name '_Hyla_'.
 (C might be a checklist.)

-We may not know much about the taxon concept, and it could be challenging to find out (it would usually require a literature search).
+We may not know much about the taxon concept, and it could be challenging to find anything out (it would usually require a literature search).
 However, that doesn't prevent us from reasoning about it using information in the checklist.